Opinion | Get ready for a tsunami of disinformation when Trump declares victory

 Facebook affixed a label to this saying that vote-by-mail has a “long history of trustworthiness” and that “the same is predicted this year.”
 That video is still up.
 How much good is that label doing in the face of such disinformation?

-Obviously Trump very well may not succeed in actually delegitimizing enough mail ballots to swing an election he’s losing in his favor.
+Obviously Trump very well may not succeed in actually delegitimizing enough mail ballots to swing in his favor an election he’s losing.
 But he could still end up mobilizing that “army” of supporters, and who knows what will happen then.
 Facebook may end up playing a big role in that mobilization.

 As Kornbluh put it: “All the platforms need to do more.”
 Much, much more.